SubhechchhaPal/Annasevak-Intelligent-BMI-Based-Nutrition-Provider-UI-/README.md

-This is prototype of the UserInterface for our model Annaseveak-Intelligent BMI-Based Nutrition Provider
+This is prototype of the UserInterface for our model Annaseveak-Intelligent BMI-Based Nutrition Provider.